Gluten-Free Dairy-Free Breakfast Ideas (Part 1: Home Rotation)

 If you want savory options only + “how to build” template: I keep this separate here: Savory GF/DF Breakfast Ideas (No Sugar)

-What makes a GF/DF breakfast feel filling
+What makes a Gluten-free Dairy-Free breakfast feel filling

 When breakfast is mostly starch, it often doesn’t hold you full for long.
 As a health coach, I try to build breakfast around these important layers: